ES 121 Environmental Science 4 Cr

 An introductory course focusing on the scientific analysis of environmental

 issues.
-Using core concepts from physics, chemistry, biology and
+Using core concepts from physics, chemistry, biology and earth science,

-ecological economics; and environmental policy, law and planning.
-The
+and environmental policy, law and planning.
+The course includes a laboratory

 and fulfills the CORE requirement for Natural Sciences.
 Required for Environmental Studies majors.
 Open to all Carroll students.
 Fall semester, odd-numbered years.

 ES 201 Environmental Practicum 1 Cr